Infineon/ota-update/README.md

 - The CYW955913EVK-01 platform features a built-in bootloader.
 OTA Application runs on CM33 CPU along with the bootloader.

+- In case of PSOC™ Edge E84 (PSE84) devices, OTA can be run either on CM33 Non-Secure CPU or on CM55 CPU.

 On a virgin device, main application(BOOT image) is programmed / flashed to the device first time.
 Subsequent versions of the application (so called updates) are downloaded using OTA.

-On some devices such as PSoC™ 64 kits, there will be multiple images such as main application and the TFM images that are OTA updatable.
+On some devices such as PSoC™ 64 and PSOC™ Edge E84 (PSE84) kits, there will be multiple images such as main application and the TFM images that are OTA updatable.
+This OTA solution allows using TAR format package for updating a single, or multiple images.
+For example, PSoC™ 64 device may have a main application and the TFM images that are OTA updatable and PSE84 device may have a CM33 Secure image, a CM33 Non-Secure image and a CM55 image which are OTA updatable.
 This OTA solution allows using TAR format package for updating a single, or multiple images.

 The ModusToolbox OTA code examples import the ota-update library automatically.